The Pipeline

 In BIDS specification, {root}/derivatives is for files that do not fit into the BIDS structure, such as FreeSurfer MRIs and Eelbrain-generated files.

-{subject}, {session}, {task} and {run} are BIDS entities. {session} and {run} are optional. {datatype} is inferred by the pipeline from the data files, and can be 'meg' or 'eeg'.
-Apart from the common entities shown above, there can be other ones depending on your dataset, such as acquisition or split.
+{subject}, {session}, {task}, {acquisition}, and {run} are BIDS entities. {session}, {acquisition}, and {run} are optional. {datatype} is inferred by the pipeline from the data files, and can be 'meg' or 'eeg'.
+There can be other entities depending on the dataset, such as split.

 MRI files (including trans-file) are optional and only needed for source localization.
 The {root}/derivatives/freesurfer directory is FreeSurfer subject directory.
 They either contain the files created by FreeSurfer’s recon-all command, or are created by the MNE-Python coregistration utility for scaled template brains.
 An fsaverage folder can be used to store the template brain.
 Note that the pipeline doesn’t use the NIfTI format that BIDS specifies.
 A corresponding trans-file is created with the MNE-Python coregistration utility in either case (see more information on using structural MRIs or the fsaverage template brain).